Person-in-Charge | Barbara Watters |

-The Psychology of Innovation Leadership graduate certificate will help students learn the skills needed to motivate and empower others in organizational settings.
+The Psychology of Team Leadership graduate certificate will help students learn the skills needed to motivate and empower others in organizational settings.
 Students also will learn how to be effective leaders of or members of teams that can collaborate to achieve common goals.
 Lastly, students will learn how to make sound decisions about organizational problems with confidence and without bias.

 Admission Requirements